 Digital sales rooms—the sales community is excited about this emerging technology because it represents a quantum leap forward in eliminating the inefficiencies of the typical sales process.
 With these online spaces, sellers can make it much easier for buyers to quickly and seamlessly move through the deal cycle.
 That means more signed deals toward your quota—and quicker.

-This article will explain the three main benefits of digital sales rooms and key tactics to win more deals.
+This article will explain the three main benefits of sales deal rooms, how to create them, and the key tactics to win more deals.

 - 2. 3 Undeniable Benefits of Digital Sales Rooms